-The variation across occupation categories provides us with a useful setting to test whether digital payments alleviates credit market friction for households who face higher constraints such as hawkers compared to other self-employed households.
+constraints such as hawkers compared to other self-employed households.
 Hawkers have very little collateral, and therefore they face relatively larger credit constraints.
-We use the same within-district-year empirical strategy as in the rest of this section and present the estimation results in Table 8.
+We use the same within-district-year empirical strategy as in the earlier section (section 5.3) and present the estimation results comparing borrowing outcomes for hawkers with those of more established entrepreneurs in Table 9.
 As shown earlier, we document an increase in borrowing for all households in higher digital payment districts.
 While we do not find strong evidence of a further increase in borrowing by the hawkers compared to other entrepreneurs (Column (1)), there is a remarkable change in their source of borrowing.
 As shown in Column (2), their borrowings from formal sources increased significantly with the adoption of digital payments.
 In contrast, Column (3) shows that their borrowing from informal sources of debt came down significantly after the rise in digital payments.
 Such a compositional shift can be especially valuable for marginal agents of the economy.

-Table 8: Borrowings and Cashless Payments Across Occupation
+Table 9: Borrowings and Cashless Payments Across Occupation

-Table 8 presents the regression estimate of the regression model in equation 5.
+Table 9 presents the regression estimate of the regression model in equation 4.
 The model is estimated with household-year-quarter level observations.
-The dependent variable is the log of average monthly income of a household in a given year-quarter.
-Cashless Payment measures the log of the amount of cashless transaction in the previous year-quarter.
+The dependent variable is a binary variable indicating whether the household borrowed for business purposes, whether the household has borrowing outstanding from a formal source or whether the borrower has any borrowings from informal sources, as defined by borrowings from sources other than banks and non-bank finance companies (NBFC).
+Cashless Payment measures the log of the amount of cashless transaction in the previous quarter.
 All standard errors are clustered at the district-quarter level.

-(1) Business (2) Bank (3) Informal
+(1) Business (2) Formal (3) Informal

-Hawkers X Lagged Cashless Payments 0.0007 (0.0018) 0.0070^{} (0.0018) -0.0060^{} (0.0029)
+Hawkers X Lagged Cashless Payments 0.0005 (0.0018) 0.0078 (0.0019) -0.0061 (0.0029)

 Household Fixed Effects Yes Yes Yes

 District x Year-Qtr Fixed Effects Yes Yes Yes

-Nobs 307,116 $307,\!116$ 307,116
+Nobs 306,818 306,818 306,818

-Adjusted R-squared 0.452 0.369 0.473
+Adjusted R-squared 0.452 0.389 0.473